Noah-Prowell/Danger-Mountain/README.md

      - A ranking of 1-5 of the danger of the avalanche 1 being the worst.
    - Size class
      - A ranking of 1-5 of the size of the avalanche 1 being the smallest.
+   - Area
+     - The final area the avalanche covers

 4. Here are a few statistics about my data:
    - Mean aspect degrees: 151.415